 Here is the quote in its entirety: “A wonderful connection is seen between the universe of heaven and this world.
 The things revealed to Daniel were afterward complemented by the revelation made to John on the Isle of Patmos.
 These two books should be carefully studied.
 Twice Daniel inquired, How long shall it be to the end of time?

-“’And I heard, but I understood not: then said I O my Lord, what shall be the end of these things?
-And He said, God they way, Daniel: for the words are closed up and sealed till the time of the end.
-Many shall be purified and made white, and tired; but the wicked shall do wickedly: and none of the wicked shall understand; but the wise shall understand.
+“’And I heard, but I understood not: then said I, O my Lord, what shall be the end of these things?
+And He said, Go thy way, Daniel: for the words are closed up and sealed till the time of the end.
+Many shall be purified, and made white, and tried; but the wicked shall do wickedly: and none of the wicked shall understand; but the wise shall understand.
 And from the time that the daily sacrifice shall be taken away, and the abomination that maketh desolate set up, there shall be a thousand two hundred and ninety days.
 Blessed is he that waiteth, and cometh to the thousand three hundred and five and thirty days.
-But go thou they way will the end be: for thou shalt rest, and stand in thy lot at the end of the days.’”
+But go thou thy way till the end be: for thou shalt rest, and stand in thy lot at the end of the days.’”
 Testimonies to Ministers by E.G. White, pages 114, 115

-“In the introductory verse of this vision (ch.10:1) Daniel states that he ‘had understanding of the vision’” but the “part of this vision that Daniel did not understand, then, would seem to be the time element.”
-(SDA Bible Commentary Vol. 4, page 880 [bottom left under “8.
+“In the introductory verse of this vision (ch.
+10:1) Daniel states that he ‘had understanding of the vision’” but the “part of this vision that Daniel did not understand, then, would seem to be the time element.”
+(Seventh-day Adventist Bible Commentary, Vol. 4, page 880 [bottom left under “8.
 I understood not.”])
-But from our study, it is clear he understood the 2300 day “mar’eh.”
+But from our study, it is clear he understood the 2,300 day “mar’eh.”

 check it out for yourself in the concordance where “vision” is from “chazown”(Strong’s #2377)